voxpupuli/voxpupuli.github.io/openpuppet/support.md

 Nevertheless, we understand that for many, a commercial support contract is required in order to use OpenPuppet.
-The companies below have indicated that they offer open source OpenPuppet support tiers.
+The companies below have indicated that they offer OpenPuppet support tiers.

 <div class="row">
   {% for sponsor in site.support %}